MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-printer-setup-universal-print.md

   - You have the **Printer Administrator** (or Printer Manager) and **Global Administrator** roles in Azure.

-    To manage Universal Print, your account must have **Printer Administrator** (or Printer Manager) and **Global Administrator** roles in Azure AD.
+    To manage Universal Print, your account must have **Printer Administrator** (or Printer Manager) and **Global Administrator** roles in Microsoft Entra ID.
 These roles are only needed for managing Universal Print.
 They aren't required by people setting up and  the printers from [!INCLUDE[prod_short](includes/prod_short.md)].

 - [!INCLUDE[prod_short](includes/prod_short.md)] online and on-premises: